Developing a Comprehensive Recordkeeping System

 - Use a calendar devoted only to deadlines and other events that are important to your business.

 - Create a filing system in either alphabetical or chronological order.
 Decide what records need to be kept permanently and which ones can be discarded after a certain amount of time.
-(See Business Records: What to Keep and What to Toss for guidelines.)
 Don't worry about setting up your filing system perfectly at first.
 Make it adaptable, so you can change it as you gain experience or your business changes.

 Creating and Maintaining a Personal Record System